- Clean lines

 A sharp 8.0-inch touchscreen boasts the latest Apple and Android compatibility, as well as intuitive baked-in software and optional navigation.
 The available surround-view camera system provides a convenient bird’s-eye view, too.

-If only active safety features standard on rivals made an appearance here as well.
-Adding collision-avoidance tech such as automatic emergency braking and active lane control requires spending hundreds, if not thousands over the base price—and much that gear is unavailable on the base Luxury trim.
+Collision-avoidance tech such as automatic emergency braking is standard for this year.
+Spend up systems including active lane control requires spending hundreds, if not thousands over the base price—and much that gear is unavailable on the base Luxury trim.

 2020 Cadillac XT4